Key takeaways

 The batteries in Toyota’s hybrid vehicles are efficient, corrosion-resistant units designed to last, which is why Toyota’s standard battery warranty is five years or 100,000 miles and can be extended up to 15 years with no limit on total mileage – read more about this here.

 The batteries are substantial units that have to store sufficient voltage to power the car with no assistance from the petrol engine.
 It’s true that their production does have a small, additional environmental impact, but this is more than offset by the environmental benefits of driving a hybrid car.
-In fact, we’ve dispelled that hybrid myth, along with others, in this post.

 Toyota is also keen to recycle the batteries from its hybrid cars, which can be remanufactured to make new batteries or repurposed into other forms of stationary energy storage – this can be arranged through your Toyota dealer.
-We already recover over 90% of hybrid batteries from our vehicles, and are targeting a 100% recovery rate.
+We already recover more than 90% of hybrid batteries from our vehicles, and are targeting a 100% recovery rate.

 Is the engine different to that of a normal car?